Deathproof76/homeassistant-ollama-rocm-addon/ollama/README.md

 ## Note

-By default the container runs with CPU acceleration only.
-If you are interesting in getting GPU support, please check the [Website of the Ollama Container Image](https://hub.docker.com/r/ollama/ollama).
+By default the container should be able to run with AMD/ROCm GPU support.